Our research is editorially independent but we may earn a commission for purchases made through our links.

 There’s more than just corn and fields in Iowa, the tastiest of which is the excellent pizza spots in Des Moines.
 There are many affordable pizza joints in town, including one particularly interesting place called Fong’s that combines the best aspects of an Asian fusion pizza and a tiki bar.

 Providence has a bustling arts, culture, and foodie scene that’s gradually taking a lead in terms of pizza.
 Here the favorite variety is the grilled pizza, which is a local specialty that involves cooking the dough on one side on a grill and flipping it before adding toppings.
 One favorite spot here is Bacaro in the downtown area, which is known as the birthplace of the grilled pizza.
-Another great place to try this grilled pizza specialty is Bob & Timmy’s Legendary Grilled Pizza, which has two locations in North Smithfield and Providence.
 For Brooklyn-style thin-crust check out Nice Slice on Thayer Street, and for Chicago-style deep-dish try Sicilia’s in the Federal Hill area.